 So in order to clean the resin beads from calcium and magnesium ions, we need to flush a regenerant over the resin beads.

-Regenerant here is a super-concentrated salt solution which is brine solution.
+Regenerant here is a super-concentrated water softener salt solution which is brine solution.
 It will help to restore the negative charge of resin beads.

 The brine flows from the brine tank to the mineral tank where resin beads are present.
 The brine solution has positively charged sodium ions.
 Whereas, resin beads have positively charged calcium and magnesium ions.
 Remember the rule of chemistry like charges repel and unlike charges attract.
 So all the like charges (sodium of brine solution, calcium, and magnesium of resin) will repel each other. this way resin bead will become free of any hard water element.
 Calcium and magnesium will suspend in the brine solution and will drain out along with the remaining salty water.